© 2019 Net Friends, Inc.

 Monday through Friday, from 08:30 to 17:30 Eastern Time

-Offices are closed after-hours and on the following US holidays: New Year’s Day, Martin Luther King Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, Friday after Thanksgiving, Christmas Eve, Christmas Day, and New Years' Eve.
+Offices are closed after-hours and on the following US holidays: New Year’s Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, and Christmas Day.

 Customers experiencing a Critical-priority support issue after normal business hours may call a published Net Friends office number and choose the option to leave a critical message.
 Support personnel will be notified immediately, and the Customer will receive a response within 30 minutes of placing the message.

 Customers with signed agreements for certain services may have access to service at times not stated here.

 Net Friends may, at its discretion, escalate ticket priority levels upon request by the Customer.
 For tickets associated with a known email address, a confirmation email is sent to the sending address when the ticket is created that includes an option for the sender to request priority escalation.
 Customers may also call a published Net Friends office number to request escalation of an existing ticket.

 Net Friends requires a period of time each month, called a “Maintenance Window" (MW), during which critical and important systems can be taken offline to perform essential maintenance tasks, including software patching, system restart, and configuration changes.
 These tasks can be automated by scripted actions or performed manually by qualified personnel.
 Customer systems that are enrolled, by mutual agreement, in a MW will be grouped into one of several scheduled MWs each month.
 Net Friends will work with each Customer to align systems with the MW that is predicted to be least detrimental to their business continuity.
 MW activity can be performed entirely remotely, entirely onsite, or with a combination of remote or onsite support personnel at the discretion of Net Friends.